MedVetKlebs: Klebsiella pneumoniae: from ecology to source attribution and transmission control

 Klebsiella pneumoniae; Harmonization of detection and isolation, environmental niches, population biology, transmission modelling.

-MedVetKlebs is a multidisciplinary international project aiming to define the ecology of K. pneumoniae and the sources of infections of humans and animals.
-The ultimate goal is to contribute to define transmission routes and to find ways to control them.
+MedVetKlebs is a multidisciplinary international project that aims to define the ecology of Klebsiella pneumoniae (Kp) and the sources of infections of humans and animals in order to investigate transmission routes and to find an optimal way to control them.

-2. To organize a broad sampling of ecological niches and of potential sources;
+- Ensuring a broad sampling of ecological niches and deep sampling of potential sources;

-In order to achieve these objectives, MedVetKlebs brings together 10 partners from different sectors (fundamental microbiology, medical, veterinary, food, environmental sectors, and bioinformatics) located in different European countries.
-Through this partnership, large geographical coverage of various sources of samples will be achieved.
-Through its ‘One-Health’ strategy, MedVetKlebs intends to contribute to improve public and animal health through a better control of K. pneumoniae infections.
+To achieve the above objectives, MedVetKlebs brings together partners from different sectors (fundamental microbiology, medical, veterinary, food, environmental sectors, and bioinformatics) located in different European countries in order to ensure sufficient geographical coverage of sampling.

 Furthermore, MedVetKlebs will develop an efficient scheme of dissemination and implementation of obtained results to all concerned parties and to general public.